 We went straight from the zoo to the airport that day and said some tearful goodbyes to our family away from home!
 Jax was passed out so he didn't mind seeing us leave, but Julie and I were both sad!
 We definitely left a piece of our hearts in Columbus that day!
 And although I hate the circumstances that will bring us back, I will be so excited to see everyone!

 So now we are waiting.
 The doctors called us back about a week later and told us that they were diligently working on a plan for Christian, but because his case is so unique, they wanted to call in some other professionals.
 Specifically, they called an associate and friend from California who has been treating severe clefts for many years (in fact, they said he's about to retire) to get his opinion.
 They sent the doctor photos and CT Scans to get his opinion as well.
-I was SOOOOO impressed with that (as it was the total opposite of what we got at Vandy, where 1 doctor wouldn't even pull in another specialist in a different field if the need arose).
+I was SOOOOO impressed with that (as it was the total opposite of what we had experienced prior where 1 doctor wouldn't even pull in another specialist in a different field if the need arose).
 After another week or so, they called us back and gave us a detailed plan to finish Christian's lip repair.
 I won't go into very specific detail here, but their plan was amazing, and they are confident that they can be finished in two surgeries, PLUS get his soft palate closed as well.
 Of course, he will need more surgery to close his hard palate, and later down the road, they will want to go back in and put bone in place where it is missing, but for now, this is what they are talking about doing.

 So we are waiting to hear from the surgery scheduling people, and the financial department.
 They filed our bills with Christian's insurance, so we will find out if they are going to cover any of the costs.
 We also applied for financial assistance to see if they would knock some of the bill off based on our income.
 We haven't heard back from either yet.
 I am ready and eager to hear from them because I want to get these surgeries done, but at the same time, in some way, I am not in a hurry because I am pretty scared of surgery!